 Bottle of Just Egg Vegan Eggs

-We get why it is called Just Egg, but I also feel it’s a bit unfortunate, as it is easy to confuse it with a bottle of, well, just eggs.
-That’s actually what happened when one of us saw it for the first time; fortunately I was clued in and so grabbed the bottle, screaming “Ohmygod!
+We get why it is called Just Egg, but we also feel it’s a bit unfortunate, as it is easy to confuse it with a bottle of, well, just eggs.
+That’s actually what happened when one of us saw it for the first time; fortunately we were clued in and so grabbed the bottle, screaming “Ohmygod!
 They’ve come out with a vegan egg substitute!!”
 “Wait,” he said, “is that just a bottle of eggs?”
 “No!!
 It’s vegan eggs from the Just Mayo people!”

-Anyways, I’m betting that we’re not the only ones to have had that conversation.
+Anyways, we’re betting that we’re not the only ones to have had that conversation.

 Vegan Egg Bites Recipe in the Instant Pot